 If you owe back taxes and have not worked out a plan with the Internal Revenue Service (IRS) about how to resolve the problem, you may be subject to an IRS wage garnishment.
 If you are already struggling to make your current tax payments, a garnishment can severely impact you financially.
 With a garnishment, your income can be siphoned off to pay a creditor, which can include the IRS.
-Understanding IRS wage garnishments is critical to deal with them and potentially avoid them.
+Understanding how IRS wage garnishments work is critical to dealing with them and potentially avoiding them.

-If you would like more information about IRS wage garnishments, consider contacting the experienced and dedicated tax attorneys at Damiens Law by calling (662) 442-4423 or (901) 499-4466.
+If you would like more information about IRS wage garnishments, consider contacting the experienced and dedicated tax attorneys at Damiens Law by calling (601) 957-9672.